Knuspie/TikTok-download-addon/README.md

-# TikTok download addon
+# TikTok mobile downloader
-An addon which allows you to download your tiktoks easelly
+An addon which allows you to download your tiktoks easelly on your phone

-# Installation on the phone
+# Installation
 Video: https://www.youtube.com/watch?v=GXcg8r0c-Lk